lmiroslaw/azure-batch-ilastik/README.md

 ```
 03.download_results.sh $jobid
 ```
 where $jobid identifies the job.
-You can find out this parameter while running 02.run_job.sh.
+You can find out this parameter while running 02.run_job.sh, from Azure Portal or from BatchLabs.

 ## Troubleshooting

-These set of commands will help to deal with problems during the execution.
+We encourage to use [BatchLabs](https://github.com/Azure/BatchLabs) for monitoring purposes.
+In addition, these set of commands will help to deal with problems during the execution.

 Run the script and create the admin user on the first node
 ```